Competencies

-• legal questions referred by the boards of appeal (A112 EPC).
+• legal questions referred by the Boards of Appeal (A112 EPC).

-• petitions for review (A112a EPC).
+• petitions for review (A112bis EPC).

 Opinions and Decisions